deepanshu1422/proposalASOC2020/README.md

 ### 1.2 Personal Experience

 Being a computer science student with a specialization in Electronics and Communication.
-I am currently enrolled in as MBA student with majors in Business Statistics And Analysis I am interested in kernels and machine learning from my freshman year, I think this is a very good opportunity for me to get hands-on development experience in this field.
+I am currently enrolled in as MBA student with majors in Information Systems and Marketing I am interested in kernels and machine learning from my freshman year, I think this is a very good opportunity for me to get hands-on development experience in this field.
 I am prepared to learn more about it in the summers and explore this interesting field.

-I also interned at the Computation Acceleration team at Thapar Institute Of Engineering And Technology wherein I developed a synthesizable arbitrary precision fixed and floating-point library for their High-Level Synthesis tool which also works with Vivado and Calypto.
+I previously interned at the Computation Acceleration team at Thapar Institute Of Engineering And Technology wherein I developed a synthesizable arbitrary precision fixed and floating-point library for their High-Level Synthesis tool which also works with Vivado and Calypto and also wrote the complete documentation and end user manuals.
 I thus feel that I have experience with the concepts and skills needed to complete this project.
 Alibaba Summer of Coding provides me with a chance to make contributions to open source projects, with mentorship from great developers from Alibaba.
 I cherish this opportunity and would put my 100% to devote to this project!